tsgates/arch-wiki-markdown/wiki/ZFS_on_FUSE.md

 Pools and datasets can be mounted during boot by adding them to the arrays in /etc/conf.d/zfs-fuse.

-If you like to have all pools and all datasets mounted you can add a "-a" in the array:
+If you like to have all pools and all datasets mounted you can add a -a in the array:

     ZFS_IMPORT=("-a")

-If you like to have all datasets mounted add "-a" in that array as well:
+If you like to have all datasets mounted add -a in that array as well:

     ZFS_MOUNT=("-a")